Chokearth/OpenGL_training/README.md

 ### 08 - Camera movement

 A cube and camera movement controller to move.

+### 08 - Light

+A cube and a light source.
+The type of the light can be change by changing the function use by basic.frag.
+There is 3 light source type:
+* spotlight
+* direct light
+* point light